SebastianGomezVidal/programsCatalog/Cinema_Seats/README.md

 ## Further Work

-- Adapt the contact section according to your requirements, for gmail accounts extra code need to be developed.
+- Adapt the contact section according to your requirements, for gmail accounts extra code is needed.

 - In order to stop a same user to login multiple times, modify in sql the users table with a column when you could store a boolean or something similar that point-out whenever a user is logged in and modify the code in the